Does initiating medication-assisted treatment in the emergency room result in better outcomes?

 Secondary outcomes collected at 30 days included self-reported number of days of illicit opioid use in the past week, urine toxicology for opioid use, a self-report measure of HIV risk-taking behavior (drug use and sexual behavior), and use of addiction treatment services.

 Patients were three quarters male, three quarters White, and 31 years old on average.
 80% had some form of health insurance, and over 75% reported full- or part-time employment.
 About 34% of patients came to the emergency department solely to seek treatment, while 9% presented with an overdose.
 The rest of the participants were identified through the screening process.
 Over 70% of patients reported lifetime history of drug treatment, and over half had a coexisting mental health issue.

 Regarding the primary outcome, treatment engagement rates were significantly higher for patients in the buprenorphine-naloxone group (89 of 114; 78%) than the referral (38 of 102; 37%) and brief intervention (50 of 111; 45%) groups.

 The buprenorphine-naloxone group reported significantly greater reduction in mean number of days of illicit drug use per week (reduction from 5.4 to 0.9 days) compared to the referral group (5.4 to 2.3 days) and brief intervention group (5.6 to 2.4 days).

-Rates of negative urine toxicology tests for opioid use did not differ by group (54% for referral, 43% for brief intervention, and 58% for buprenorphine).
-All three groups showed significant reductions in HIV risk from baseline to 30 days though these differences were not significant across groups.
+Rates of negative urine toxicology tests for opioid use did not differ significantly by group (54% for referral, 43% for brief intervention, and 58% for buprenorphine).
+All three groups showed significant reductions in HIV risk from baseline to 30 days, though these differences were not significant across groups.

 Regarding use of treatment services, there was no difference across groups for mean number of outpatient visits, but patients in the referral and brief intervention groups used inpatient services at higher rates than the buprenorphine group (37%, 35%, and 11%, respectively).